Insper/mlops/content/classes/07-lambda/aps03_lambda.md

 In this assignment, we are going to create a new version of the work from the [API class](../02-api/api_deploy.md#an-api-that-makes-predictions).

+We will create a **Lambda function** that will make predictions using a pre-trained model.
+The Lambda function will be exposed through an **API Gateway**.

 ## Accept assignment

 All assignments delivery will be made using Git repositories.
 Access the link below to accept the invitation and start working on the third assignment.